If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 Okay, clearly you need one.
 The question is, how do you conduct an SEO audit and competitor analysis?
 Without digging too deep into the technical aspects – that’s a conversation for another day – here are some of the key steps involved in the process:

-At SEO.co, we specialize in supplying business with high quality content marketing and white label link building for agencies.
+At SEO.co, we specialize in supplying businesses with high-quality content marketing and white-label link-building for agencies.
 But we’ll also be the first to admit that these services will benefit your company very little if your website doesn’t have a strong SEO foundation to support it.